areguera/terraform-aws-ssm/README.md

 will happen.

 This module only supports one maintenance window per module instantiation.
-To create more than one maintenance window, create one new module call for each one of them.
+To create more than one maintenance window for your infrastructure, create one unique configuration for each one of them.
+Avoid one unique configuration with several maintenance windows inside if possible.
+Having several configurations with only one maintenance window allows you to manage different configurations easier.
+For example, in cases where each configuration represents a specific level of risk (e.g., dev, stage, prod).

 To know more about maintenance window, see [AWS Systems Manager Maintenance Windows](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-maintenance.html) documentation.